dltxio/idem-mobile/README.md

 ### User Story 2.
 Existing (to the website or exchange) user

 An existing website user can log into the website and is then shown a QR code on their profile page or similar.
 The QR code specifies the claims the website requires in their profile.
-Once the user can scan the QR code (using _Idem_) and they confirm the claims they want to share, the app then POSTs the claims to the website's API in the WC3 VC format for the website to validate and save.
+Once the user can scan the QR code (using _IDEM_) and they confirm the claims they want to share, the app then POSTs the claims to the website's API in the WC3 VC format for the website to validate and save.

 ```text
 As an existing unverified customer of the website,